harshith127/aws_demo-project/README.md

 Your application should now be accessible to everyone!

 IMPORTENT NOTE :
-Important: This application works only over HTTP.
+1.This application works only over HTTP.
 HTTPS is not configured.
-Ensure the /var/www/html/ directory contains only your application files.
+2.Ensure the /var/www/html/ directory contains only your application files.
-Restrict SSH access in your security group for better security.
+3.Restrict SSH access in your security group for better security.